nchahare/thesis/brainstrom.md

 ## Introduction

-As per the introduction of the paper:
+General introduction to the part.

-- Epithelial layers are multifunctional material

-- Fluid filled sacs and mechanics and viscoelasticity

-- Bottom up morphogenesis.
-In vivo it is difficult because of lack of measurement
+1. Epithelial layers:
+   - Etymology of the epithelia and its functions

+   - Polarized epithelia

+   - Components, cell structure (filaments and junctions), matrix, and their interaction (focal adhesions)

-1. Epithelia tissues: its constitution and role in disease and development.
+   - Role in disease and development.
+Diarrhea, tumor metastasis.
+EMT.
+Fibrosis.

+   - Different kinds of epithelia and germ layers
+2. The mechanical basis of Morphogenesis:
+   - Complexity of the morphogenesis.

-2. Morphogenesis: Co-ordinated movement at local and global scale.
-Form and function dialectics.
-Forces and forms.
-Molecular machinery combining forces and form together with mechanosensing.
+   - Co-ordinated movement at local and global scale.

+   - Questions of morphogenesis. kinematic understanding. need measurement of forces.

+   - On growth and form.
+Form and function dialectics resolved by laws of physics

+   - Darcy Thompson and the examples from the book.
+Quotes from the book

+   - Epithelial layers in morphogenesis: importance of mechanobiology and key to measure forces
-3. Active tissue mechanics: Actin cortex mechanobiology.
-Rheology.
-Viscoelasticity and active gel models.
+3. Active tissue mechanics:
+   - Actin cortex mechanobiology.

+   - Rheology.
+Viscoelasticity

+   - Active gel models.
-4. Bottom up biophysics: Reconstructing biological systems.
-Buckling and folding.
+4. Bottom up biophysics:
+   - Reconstructing biological systems.

+   - Buckling and folding.

 ## Aims of the thesis